-The OIC's joint communique stressed that the hospital bombing represented "a war crime, extermination, and a flagrant violation of international humanitarian law, ethics, and international and humanitarian instruments".65 accountable for these heinous war crimes against the Palestinian people and humanity at large, calling for immediate intervention to halt the massacre."
-"Israel, the occupying power, bears full responsibility for the fate of civilians in the Gaza Strip and the real tragedy they are subjected to under bombardment, siege, and starvation, without electricity, food, or clean water, while being forced to abandon their homes," it said.66
+The OIC's joint communique stressed that the hospital bombing represented "a war crime, extermination, and a flagrant violation of international humanitarian law, ethics, and international and humanitarian instruments".

+It urged the international community "to act swiftly and to hold the Israeli occupation forces accountable for these heinous war crimes against the Palestinian people and humanity at large, calling for immediate intervention to halt the massacre".

+"Israel, the occupying power, bears full responsibility for the fate of civilians in the Gaza Strip and the real tragedy they are subjected to under bombardment, siege, and starvation, without electricity, food, or clean water, while being forced to abandon their homes," it said.